 If you do not prefer to second ferment your kefir fully, you can pour it into a glass bottle after removing the grains and place it in the fridge.
 Milk kefir, when placed in the cooler temperature, still ferments, though at a slower rate.

 The refrigerated kefir is creamier and develops a mellow flavor over 3 to 4 days.
 It also tastes sweeter.
 Hence, if you would like your second ferment to be less sour and more sweet and creamier, you can try this method by letting the kefir ferment in the refrigerator itself.

-Ferment Kefir in the refrigerator
+Fermenting Kefir in the Refrigerator

 If you want your second fermented kefir to have less tart and yeasty flavors and be far creamier, you can make kefir in the refrigerator by adding kefir grains to fresh milk.
 Begin with stashing the container in your fridge to get your regular kefir.
 It may take about 5 to 7 days to ferment kefir in the fridge.

 Later, you can remove kefir grains and place the kefir in the fridge again for the second fermentation.
 This method will give you more mellow tasting kefir.